 An eligible business must be located in Minnesota and must be registered with the Minnesota Secretary of State’s office as a(n): association, corporation, LLC, partnership, nonprofit, government entity, including school districts, or sole proprietor.
 This entity must be in continuous operation for 18 months, immediately prior to the application submittal.
 Businesses are encouraged to provide training to a group of employees and not individual training, although the number of employees in the company will be taken into consideration.
 Companies that are in the process of a layoff are not eligible for the IWTP.
 If a layoff occurs in a company while they have an open IWTP grant, the current workers will be able to complete the training.

 What is the employer’s responsibility?

-The business (or small group of employers) must complete an Incumbent Worker Training Program application to be considered for a grant.
+The business must complete an Incumbent Worker Training Program application to be considered for a grant.
 Businesses will be required to provide a portion of the training costs dependent upon the size of the business and number of employees (e.g., instructors’ wages, curriculum development, and training manuals/textbooks) either through direct cost contribution or in-kind contribution.